chef-boneyard/chef-web-docs-2016/chef_master/source/upgrade_server.rst

    The full organization name must begin with a non-white space character and must be between 1 and 1023 characters.
 For example: ``Chef Software, Inc.``.

 #.
 The |chef server| is automatically restarted.
-A prompt is displayed that contains details about how to remove any temporarily data that was created during the upgrade process.
+A prompt is displayed that contains details about how to remove any temporary data that was created during the upgrade process.

 #.
 Enable the premium features of the |chef server|!
 For each of the premium features you want to install, run the following commands: